ka411/n8n-openai-email-automation/README.md

 Test with sample emails; enable production triggers when confident.

-In short: this project gives you a plug-and-play backbone to triage and answer emails automatically, with a human-friendly review path and a feedback loop that continually improves accuracy and tone.
+In short, this project gives you a plug-and-play backbone to triage and answer emails automatically, with a human-friendly review path and a feedback loop that continually improves accuracy and tone.
 It’s simple to start, safe to operate, and designed to grow with your real-world inbox.